Linear Feet, Dimensional Weight and Axle Weight

 How to adjust

 As with everything in shipping, there is no universal answer.
-Most issues vary between cases.
+Most issues vary from case tp case.

 In general, you want to make sure that each individual pallet you’re looking to ship is reasonably heavy and (if at all possible) up to 48 inches in length and width.
 Of course, if you’re shipping construction materials or heavy machines you may not have a choice, but at Freightera we’re always looking for the best carrier option for you.